← Back to projects

 Code Showcase 10

-Hybrid search is opt-in at both the BackendExecutor level (for pipelines) and the RAG layer directly.
-Weight recommendations vary by query type — semantic similarity dominates for policy prose, while lexical precision matters for control IDs and configuration artifacts.
+Hybrid search is opt in both at the BackendExecutor level (for pipelines) and at the RAG layer directly.
+Weight recommendations move with query type.
+Semantic similarity wins for policy prose.
+Lexical precision wins for control IDs and configuration artifacts.

 python